Specsavers: Market position

+As well as stores in the United Kingdom and the Crown Dependencies, Specsavers are present in Ireland, the Netherlands, Denmark, Finland, Norway, Sweden, Australia, New Zealand and Canada.
+The company ventured into hearing services in 2002.
+Their Hearing Centres division provides hearing tests and hearing aids within Specsavers' optical stores, providing services from 650 locations.

+As well as their own frame designs, Specsavers sell collections by brands including Jeff Banks, Hackett London and Quiksilver for men, Converse and Tommy Hilfiger for men and women, and Roxy, Karen Millen and Kylie Minogue for women.

 Advertising campaigns

 In February 2007, Specsavers was ranked No. 46 of the United Kingdom's 100 Heaviest Spenders on TV Advertising, spending £27 million.
 Specsavers' long running advertising campaign is based on the popular strapline "Should've gone to Specsavers".
 A common theme of these adverts is a character making a mistake because of poor eyesight.
 These include a sheep farmer who shears his sheepdog, and an elderly couple who ride the Infusion rollercoaster after mistaking the seats of the ride for a bench.

 Specsavers' use of Édith Piaf in advertisements has caused some adverse comment in the press, although the estate of the performer had granted full permission.
 Other Specsavers adverts have featured Thunderbirds, Postman Pat, Mr. Men and John Cleese as Basil Fawlty.

 In 2017, Specsavers officially launched a range of eyewear designed by the popstar, singer and actress Kylie Minogue.

+In 2022, Specsavers offered mentoring and equipment to a poorly performing amateur football team, and produced a documentary series about its progress.
+This has been repeated subsequently, with a different team chosen each year.

 Criticism of internet retailers

 In March 2005, Specsavers publicly criticised Glasses Direct, an internet retailer, claiming that an internet service "did not meet required standards" and "could not offer advice from dispensing opticians".
 In 2006, James Murray Wells, the managing director of Glasses Direct, claimed that four major high street retailers including Specsavers were "leading a campaign to stop prescription glasses being sold over the internet".